Differentiating frictionally locked asperities from kinematically coupled zones: Conversion of locking-parameter fields to slip deficit fields with elementwise-constant discretization

-The observation equations of the locking inversion consist of eqs.~(\ref{eq:sdi_obseq}), (\ref{eq:sfromsd}), (\ref{eq:slip2traction}), and (\ref{eq:locking_constraint}), and those except for eq.~(\ref{eq:sdi_obseq}) set a forward problem to obtain the slip deficit rate from the boundary condition specified by the locking parameter.
-Although this forward problem is nonlinear, we can find an analytic solution $\dot s_{\rm d}(\Psi)$ of the slip deficit rate $\dot s_{\rm d}$ as a functional of the locking parameter $\Psi$ field~\citep{herman2020locating}.
+The observation equations of the locking inversion consist of eqs.~(\ref{eq:sdi_obseq}), (\ref{eq:sfromsd}), (\ref{eq:slip2traction}), and (\ref{eq:locking_constraint}), which, excluding eq.~(\ref{eq:sdi_obseq}), set a forward problem to obtain the slip deficit rate from the boundary condition specified by the locking parameter.
+This forward problem is nonlinear, but we can find an analytic solution $\dot s_{\rm d}(\Psi)$ of the slip deficit rate $\dot s_{\rm d}$ as a functional of the locking parameter $\Psi$ field~\citep{herman2020locating}.
 In this appendix section, we show a simple representation of discretized $\dot s_{\rm d}(\Psi)$ utilizing element sorts.

-Let slip deficit rates, locking parameters, traction values, \add{and }plate convergence rates of elements be stored in vectors $\dot {\bf s}_d$, $\boldsymbol\Psi$, $\dot {\bf T}$, and ${\bf V}_{\rm pl}$, respectively.
+Let slip deficit rates, locking parameters, traction values, and plate convergence rates of elements be stored in vectors $\dot {\bf s}_d$, $\boldsymbol\Psi$, $\dot {\bf T}$, and ${\bf V}_{\rm pl}$, respectively.
 Now we assume elementwise-constant basis functions of slip rates and locking parameters.
 As in orthodox boundary element models~\citep[e.g.,][]{cochard1994dynamic}, the present study has adopted the center collocation of traction.
 Long-term subduction rates $V_{\rm pl}$ are here assumed to be collocated in the same manner.
-We should note that the center collocation does not reproduce the unsubdivided solution below percent order accuracies in three-dimensional problems (Noda, 2025), unlike two-dimensional cases~\citep[e.g.,][]{sato2020paradox}; nonetheless, the following apply to any forms of the collocation, some of which can overcome this difficulty, as clarified by Noda (2025).
+We should note that the center collocation does not converge to the non-subdivision limit within percent order accuracies in three-dimensional problems~\citep{noda2025inconsistency}, unlike two-dimensional cases~\citep[e.g.,][]{sato2020paradox}; nonetheless, the following apply to any forms of the collocation, some of which can overcome this limitation, as elucidated in \citet{noda2025inconsistency}.

 Then, we sort the elements according to the value of $\Psi_i$, such that $\boldsymbol\Psi=({\bf 0},{\bf 1})^{\rm T}$, where $^{\rm T}$ denotes transpose.
 After sorting, $\dot {\bf s}_d$, $\dot {\bf T}$, and ${\bf V}_{\rm pl}$ are expressed by using their subvectors as $\dot {\bf s}_{\rm d}=(\dot {\bf s}_{\rm d}^{(0)},\dot {\bf s}_{\rm d}^{(1)})^{\rm T}$, $\dot {\bf T}=(\dot {\bf T}^{(0)},\dot {\bf T}^{(1)})^{\rm T}$, and $\dot {\bf V}_{\rm pl}=(\dot {\bf V}_{\rm pl}^{(0)},\dot {\bf V}_{\rm pl}^{(1)})^{\rm T}$, where the superscripts correspond to the values of $\Psi$.
 The discrete traction kernel ${\bf K}$ is also sorted, producing its submatrices ${\bf K}^{({\rm 00})}$, ${\bf K}^{({\rm 01})}$, ${\bf K}^{({\rm 10})}$, and ${\bf K}^{({\rm 11})}$.
 Using these sorted expressions, eq.~(\ref{eq:slip2traction}) becomes